10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 Photo: BBC

-Today, direwolves are best known for their association with the Stark children in the Game of Thrones.
-However, the dire wolf is not a figment of the creators' imagination.
-Much larger than the modern wolf, the dire wolf lived in the Americas before disappearing about 10,000 years ago.
-More than 4,000 direwolf fossils have been discovered at La Brea Tar Pits in Los Angeles.
-They are believed to have been trapped while eating the carcasses of other trapped animals.
+Today, direwolves are best known for their association with the Stark children in Game of Thrones.
+However, the direwolf is not a figment of the imagination of the creators.
+Much larger in size than the modern wolf, the dire wolf lived in the Americas before going extinct about 10,000 years ago.
+More than 4,000 fossilized remains of dire wolves were discovered at the La Brea Tar Pits Ranch in Los Angeles.
+They are believed to have become trapped while eating the carcasses of other trapped animals.

-The direwolf had a huge skull, but the brain was smaller than that of a modern wolf.
-Perhaps if direwolves' brains were larger, they would realize that for some reason these animals were trapped.
-There is no evidence that an albino dire wolf ever existed, although albino cubs have been born in modern wolf populations.
+The direwolf had a huge skull, but the brain was smaller than that of the modern wolf.
+Perhaps if direwolves had bigger brains, they would realize that for some reason these animals were trapped.
+There is no evidence that an albino dire wolf ever existed, although albino pups have been born in the modern wolf population.

 1. Basilisk